Karlie Samuelson: WNBA career

 Karlie signed again with the Sparks again in 2021, where she made her first start in the league, but she was ultimately released in August, and again joined her sister on the Seattle Storm.

 In May 2022, the Phoenix Mercury signed Samuelson to a hardship contract.

 Samuelson with the Sparks in 2023.

 Samuelson rejoined the Sparks for the 2023 WNBA season, having her most productive WNBA season yet, playing 34 games and ranking sixth among the league's 3-point shooters with an 42.6% average.

 Prior to the 2024 WNBA season, Samuelson signed with the Washington Mystics.
 It was her overall 18th WNBA contract, and the first that encompassed a whole season.
 She played 29 regular season games, posting a career-high 8.4 points per game.
 Samuelson became ninth in the WNBA's all-time three-point percentage with 39.7%.

 On April 14, 2025, the day of the 2025 WNBA draft, the Minnesota Lynx acquired Samuelson, sending the Mystics their first-round pick at the 2026 WNBA draft.
 She was brought in by Eric Thibault, her coach at the Mystics who had just become an assistant manager in Minnesota.
 Samuelson played in 16 games for the Lynx, averaging 14.3 minutes, 3.3 points and 1.1 assists, before sustaining a season-ending foot injury.
 On August 3, Samuelson was traded to the Dallas Wings along with Diamond Miller and a 2027 second-round draft pick, in exchange for DiJonai Carrington.
 She was subsequently waived by the Wings.

+On April 11, WNBA expansion team Portland Fire signed Samuelson as a free agent.